 Investors are interested in knowing how you intend to get and retain your customers.
 Here, you have to elaborate on the marketing and sales strategies like your marketing channels, customer acquisition strategy, sales process, and retention strategy.
 An effective marketing and sales plan shows investors that you’ve thought through how to scale your business and create consistent growth.

 Describe how your business will operate as a day-to-day operation.
 This is where you show you have given some thought to the mechanics of running your business.
 Your operations plan should cover the place of operations, supply chain, staffing, and operational process.
-A good operations plan inspires confidence with the investors that you can implement your idea and scale well.
+A good operations plan inspires confidence in the investors that you can implement your idea and scale well.

 Your financial plan is one of the most important sections to investors; it gives a detailed breakdown of your company’s financial health and projections, including key financial statements, financial projections of at least 3 to 5 years of revenues, expenses, profitability, and break-even analysis.
 Actually, a well-planned and presented financial strategy convinces investors that their money put into your venture would really pay off in long-term prosperity.

 In this section, explain how much capital you need to raise and for what purpose.
-Any investor would want to know what they are getting themselves into, how much you need, and how that will help in growing your company.
+Any investor would want to know what they are getting themselves into, how much your need, and how that will help in growing your company.
 Describe where the finances are supposed to go among the different areas of the business, whether it’s for marketing, product development, hiring, and operations.

-In this section, state what is given to the investor in return for his investment in the form of equity, debt convertible, or any other form of return?.
-Also, in case of an exit, state how the investor will be repaid, depending on whether your business gets sold, goes public, or declares a dividend payout.
+In this section, state what is given to the investor in return for his investment in the form of equity, debt convertible, or any other form of return.
+Also, in case of an exit, state how the investor will be repaid, depending on whether your business gets sold, goes public or declares a dividend payout.
 A clear funding request provides evidence to investors that you know what you want precisely and how you’re going to use their investment to scale.

 Adding an appendix is not a necessity, but the appendix can come in handy when placing any supportive documents that an investor may need.
 You can include IP documentation, patents, trademarks, copyrights, licenses, and permits.